elysiandb/elysiandb/docs/index.md

 ## Authentication

 ElysianDB supports optional authentication to protect all REST and KV endpoints.
-Two modes are available: `basic` and `token`.
+Three modes are available: `basic`, `user` and `token`.
+When you boot Elysiandb, a default user (username: "admin", password: "admin") is created if it does not exist.

 ### Configuration